zcash/lightwalletd/docs/docker-run.md

 ## Using docker-compose for a full stack

 Don't have an existing zcash node?
-Check out the [docker-compose](./docker-compose-setup.md) for examples of multi cantainer usage.
+Check out the [docker-compose](./docker-compose-setup.md) for examples of multi-container usage.